SAP managed services to go on-premise with Red Hat

-As part of this project, SAP is planning to adapt the SAP Cloud Platform public offering so it can run from a customer’s location, using the customer’s data centre resources to address specific needs for security, control, speed, agility and end-to-end development.
+As part of this project, SAP is planning to adapt the SAP Cloud Platform public offering so it can run from a customer’s location, using the customer’s data center resources to address specific needs for security, control, speed, agility and end-to-end development.

-By combining SAP Cloud Platform capabilities with Red Hat’s open source technologies, this solution, when available, will help customers innovate and become digitally enabled, while still running more securely behind the firewall in their own data centres.
+By combining SAP Cloud Platform capabilities with Red Hat’s open source technologies, this solution, when available, will help customers innovate and become digitally enabled, while still running more securely behind the firewall in their own data centers.

 A key enabler of SAP cloud-native services running on-premise is the use of container technology and Kubernetes.

 The integration of SAP’s open source project "Gardener" and Red Hat OpenShift’s new virtualisation capabilities are crucial components to allow smooth and scalable on-premise deployments.

 Through OpenShift virtualisation, customers can host SAP's managed services on a secure, dedicated virtual infrastructure.
 At the same time, they can use OpenShift’s identity management and service discovery to drive cleaner integration with existing systems.

 For operations teams, managed services become another OpenShift workload that can be implemented, maintained, resource managed and monitored consistently through familiar Kubernetes primitives and tooling.

 Built on the KubeVirt community project, OpenShift virtualisation offers a consistent development experience across VMs, containers and serverless functions.